sid3windr/nc-trashbin-cleaner/README.md

 you would configure a failsafe in case the program would delete too many files (i.e. you made a mistake in your regex).
 Use this switch to run regardless of the amount.
 Probably useful on your first run!

+### `-D` (`--depth`)

+Determines how many levels of directories deep the script will search inside the trashbin (as entire directories can be deleted, and stored as such within the trashbin).
+Defaults to 1, only files deleted by themselves.

 ## Caveats